 Tour Duration & Group Size

-The activity lasts approximately 1.5 hours, perfect for fitting into a day of sightseeing or as a relaxing break.
+The activity lasts approximately 1.5 hours, great for fitting into a day of sightseeing or as a relaxing break.
 Since it’s a private group experience, you won’t be sharing the sauna with strangers, ensuring privacy and a more personalized touch.
 The size of the group means your guide can tailor the experience to your comfort level.

 More Great Tours NearbyThe Sauna & Facilities